agentrickard/domain/domain_config_ui/README.md

 ## Permissions

-The module provides three permissions:
+The module provides four permissions:

 * 'Administer Domain Config UI settings'
     - Allows administrators to determine what forms are available for domain-specific configuration.
 Give only to administrators.
 * 'Manage domain-specific configurations'
     - Allows domain administrators to use configuration forms specific to their managed domains.
+* 'Set the default configuration for all sites'
+    - Allows domain administrators to set the default value for configuration.
+The default value is used for all sites without a domain-specific configuration.
 * 'Translate domain-specific configurations'
     - Allows domain administrators to use language-specific configuration forms specific to their managed domains.